-Your pool is closed up tight for the winter, all tucked in with the cover on.
+Your pool is closed up tight for the winter, all tucked in with the cover securely attached.
 Now all you have to do is wait for spring.
 Meet you by the fireplace!

 Not so fast.

-Pool maintenance doesn’t end when you close up the pool for the winter.
+Swimming pool maintenance doesn’t end when you close up the swimming pool for the winter.
 Your pool has a few needs even while the snow piles up.
 And here in New York, it does pile up.

-Pay attention to winter pool maintenance and you’ll have a quicker, easier — and cleaner — opening come spring.
+Pay attention to winter pool maintenance and get your set of pool equipment at work.
+You’ll have a quicker, easier — and cleaner — opening come spring.

 Let’s take a look at winter pool maintenance in New York:

 When the temperature falls near freezing temperatures, microorganism reproduction slows down, but it doesn’t stop completely.
 That means you need a winterizing product to fight the growth of microorganisms.

 Keep the correct water chemistry and pH levels in your pool water throughout the winter and your water will be healthier when you open your pool in the spring.

 Pro tip: Use a winterization product that consists of algaecides and is meant to work for an extended period of time, for the long winter months.

 Keep the top of your pool cover free from leaves and twigs.
 Remove any leaves stuck beneath the edge of the cover and the straps.
 Use a leaf blower, or gently use your leaf net or pool brush to clean the surface periodically.